kkkovalov/car-api-postgres/README.md

     Request will return all available data on cars in JSON object.

+> GET /cars/:id

+    GET request by specifying id will return JSON object, containing information about the car.

 > DELETE /cars/:id

     Deletes item with id specified in request from the table cars.

+> PATCH /cars/:id

+    PATCH request will update the information specified under body (url-encoded).